 Step 3: To disable access to Registry Editor, check the box next to Enabled, and then click Apply followed by OK.
 You don’t need to restart Windows 10 to put the settings into effect.

 Then when anyone including yourself tries to open the Registry Editor, he will be blocked and be prompted with the message saying “Registry editing has been disabled by your administrator”.

 Way 2: Disable access to Windows 10 Registry Editor by Registry Editor

 Step 1: Open Registry Editor.
-(Press Win + R to bring out Run dialog.
+(Press Win + R to bring out the Run dialog.
 Then type regedit and click OK.
 Click Yes if prompted with User Account Control dialog.)

 Step 2: Navigate to HKEY_CURRECT_USER\Software\Microsoft\Windows\CurrentVersion\Policies\System.
 Then you will see a “DisableRegistryTools” value on the right-side pane.

 Tips: If you can’t find the System key under Policies entry, right click on Policies and select New -> Key to create a System key.
-Then right click on the right-side pane and select New -> DWORD (32-bit) Value to create a new value named “DisableRegistryTools”.
+Then right-click on the right-side pane and select New -> DWORD (32-bit) Value to create a new value named “DisableRegistryTools”.

-Step 3: Double click on DisableRegistryTools.
+Step 3: Double-click on DisableRegistryTools.
 Then set its value data to “1” and click OK.